kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 * ``description`` - Describe what this hook does and wcst_import prints this message when processing this hook.
 * ``when`` - mandatory parameter.
 Run a command before (set to ``before_import``) or after (set to ``after_import``) importing files to a coverage.
-* ``cmd`` - mandatory parameter.
-Bash command which should be run for each input file.
+* With one of the following options either Bash or Python code must be specified, which will be run for each input file.

-  The standard error is redirected to standard output and wcst_import prints the output when running command.
+  * ``cmd`` - specify Bash commands; standard error is redirected to standard output, which wcst_import prints while executing the command.
+Note that the code is executed in a new Bash process newly forked for every file; if there are many files, this can be costly in terms of performance and memory usage, and it may be better to use ``python_cmd``.

+  * ``python_cmd`` - specify Python code, which is evaluated in the same Python instance already running wcst_import with the `exec() method <https://docs.python.org/3/library/functions.html#exec>`__.
+    It may be preferable to Bash ``cmd`` when there are many files to import, or more complex tasks need to be performed with advance math calculations, for example.

 * ``abort_on_error`` - Only valid for ``before_import`` hook.
 If set to ``true``,
-   when a bash command returns an error, wcst_import terminates immediately.
+  when a ``cmd`` bash command returns an error or when a ``python_cmd`` raises an ``Exception``, wcst_import terminates immediately.
 * ``replace_path`` - Only valid for ``before_import`` hook. wcst_import considers
   the specified absolute paths (globbing is allowed) as the actual absolute file paths to be imported after running a hook, rather than the original input file paths configured in ``paths`` setting, under ``input`` section.

 *Example: Import GDAL subdatasets*